fcegatti/guisamemo/README.md

 ## 🧩 About the Game

-Guisamemo is a progressive web app (PWA) where players take turns flipping cards in search of matching pairs.
-It's inspired by classic memory games but adapted with vibrant custom art, animations, and a friendly UI optimized for tablets and mobile devices.
+Guisamemo is a turn-based progressive web app (PWA) that blends classic memory gameplay with modern accessibility, animations, and custom illustrations.

-The project’s name is a tribute to **Guísamo**, a small village in Galicia, Spain—and to three very special people: **Roque, Telmo and Román**.
+The project name is a tribute to **Guísamo**, a village in Galicia, Spain—and to three very special people: **Roque, Telmo and Román**.

 ---

 ## ✨ Features

-- 🎨 Custom card artwork with special scoring for rare pairs
+- 🎨 Custom card art with special scoring logic
+- 🌍 Full localization: Spanish and Galician (with `/es` and `/gl` routes)
-- 📱 Mobile-first layout with responsive support for tablets and desktops
+- 📱 Responsive layout for mobile, tablets, and desktops
-- 🧑‍🤝‍🧑 Multiplayer (1–4 players) with turn logic
+- 🧑‍🤝‍🧑 Multiplayer mode (1–4 players) with turn skipping on mismatch
-- 🏆 Animated end screen and score display
+- 🏆 Animated game-over screen: podium or victory message
-- 🔊 Support for future sound effects and animations
-- 🕹️ Progressive Web App (PWA): installable on Android, iOS, desktop
+- 🕹️ PWA support (installable, offline fallback, manifest, service worker)
-- ♿ Accessibility and semantic HTML (ongoing)
+- ♿ Accessibility and semantic HTML support (screen reader friendly)
+- 🔧 Admin-friendly structure prepared for content expansion

 ---

+## 📌 Latest Version – v1.1.0

+- 🌐 Added full internationalization system (i18n) with Context API
+- 🇪🇸🇬🇷 Language toggle on StartScreen with flag icons
+- 🔁 Dynamic update of `<html lang="">` for SEO and accessibility
+- 🏷️ All text content moved to translation files (`es.json`, `gl.json`)
+- 🦮 Improved `aria-label` and tooltips across components
+- 🗺️ Updated sitemap.xml with hreflang and alternate links for SEO
+- ⚙️ Internal rewrites for multilingual SPA routing on Vercel

+---

 ## 📌 MVP Highlights (v1.0.0)

-- Responsive layout for 6 board sizes (XS–3XL)
+- Responsive layout with 6 board sizes (XS–3XL)
-- Game loop with scoring and turn skipping on error
+- Game loop with match detection, score, and skip on fail
-- Animated game over screen (1-player or multiplayer podium)
+- Podium or solo end screen with animations and fireworks
-- Avatar selection per player
+- Avatar selector per player
-- Game engine hook (`useGameEngine`) and global context
+- Game engine (`useGameEngine`) and shared context state
-- PWA support with Service Worker and offline fallback
+- Offline support with custom fallback
-- SEO optimizations and rich snippets (JSON-LD)
+- Initial SEO with structured data and social sharing metadata

 ---

 ## 🗺️ Roadmap (Post-MVP)

-- Sound effects and visual feedback on match/mismatch
+- 🔊 Sound effects and feedback animations
-- Configurable time limit per turn
+- 🌑 Dark mode theme toggle
+- 🧠 Memory challenge timer or difficulty levels
-- Ranking or history of games played
+- 📈 Ranking and score history
-- Localization: Galician and other languages
+- 🤝 Social invites and card sharing
-- Accessibility enhancements
+- 🧩 More card styles and visual themes
-- Card sharing and social game invites
+- 🧪 Accessibility and SEO refinements

 ---